Protecting our bees and pollinators is still vitally important. There are still lots of ways to participate. Here’s how…

 The Grans will be at some of the Creative Craft Shows run by ICHF Events up and down the country in 2022.
 One of the show highlights, their popular knit and knatter stand attracts lots of interest and participation, with visitors going away inspired to engage their local communities in the fun.
 Why not come and see them and join us there.

-Currently planned is Birmingham in March but more may well be added as restrictions ease fully.
+Confirmed for 2022 are the NEC Birmingham in March and the London ExCel in April but more may well be added as restrictions ease fully.

 Can’t come to a show?